book

 print(open_interest)

-If the History method returns a dictionary of OpenInterest objects, iterate through the dictionary to get the OpenInterest of each Futures contract.
+If the history method returns a dictionary of OpenInterest objects, iterate through the dictionary to get the OpenInterest of each Futures contract.
 The dictionary of OpenInterest objects may not have data for all of your Futures contract subscriptions.
 To avoid issues, check if the dictionary contains data for your contract before you index it with the Futures contract Symbol.

 for open_interest_dict in all_history_open_interest: